Theory of coupled neuronal-synaptic dynamics: Discussion

-Finally, we comment on machine learning systems.
-Breakthrough models, such as large language models, do not use plasticity-like weight dynamics, but instead rely on a remarkable capacity for so-called in-context learning, i.e., producing outputs that reflect having learned information, or even algorithms, contained in the inputs \cite{akyurek2022learning}.
-This ability is surprising since, both in neuroscience and in machine learning, such learning is usually thought to require weight updates.
-Thus, the type of ``activity-based working memory'' present in these models is powerful.
-One possibility is that these models posses such learning capabilities precisely because they emulate synaptic dynamics through their attention mechanism, which references a long list of recent tokens held in traditional computer memory \cite{schlag2021linear}.
-Nevertheless, machine-learning models could benefit from explicit weight dynamics.
-For example, such dynamics could enable similar learning capabilities with far fewer model parameters.
-A key impediment to work in this direction is that implementing weight dynamics is computationally costly.
-An important direction of work therefore pertains to ameliorating this computational burden, for example, by formulating new forms of weight dynamics that are both expressive and have low computational complexity, or by creating neuromorphic architectures that handle plasticity in a distributed, even-driven manner.
+Large language models display a remarkable capacity for \textit{in-context learning}: producing output that incorporates information or algorithms contained in the input \cite{akyurek2022learning}.
+This is surprising because, in both neuroscience and machine learning, such learning is generally thought to require weight updates.
+One possibility is that these models have such capabilities because they emulate weight dynamics through {attention layers} \cite{schlag2021linear}.
+Nevertheless, explicit weight dynamics could benefit machine-learning models, for example by enabling in-context learning with fewer model parameters \cite{ba2016using} or on longer sequences \cite{katharopoulos2020transformers}.
+An impediment to work in this direction is that weight dynamics are computationally costly.
+An important direction of work therefore pertains to ameliorating this burden, e.g., by formulating new forms of weight dynamics that are both expressive and have low computational complexity, or by exploring low-power neuromorphic architectures with dynamic weights.